schienstockd/cecelia-doc/docs/source/macos_installation.rst

     :width: 100%

   .. attention::
-    For Apple Metal systems, you need to pre-create the conda environment in `Terminal` otherwise it will use the wrong platform type.
-You might have to source conda first if the command cannot be found.
+    For Apple Silicon systems (M1-3), you `must` pre-create the conda environment in `Terminal` otherwise it will use the wrong platform type.
+You must source `conda` first with the following commands.
-    `reticulate::miniconda_path()` will give you the conda path.
+    `reticulate::miniconda_path()` will give you the conda path that you need to put into the following command.

     ..  code-block:: bash
-      :caption: Pre-create conda environment
+      :caption: Pre-create conda environment in `Terminal`

-      # if the conda command is not found
-      . /PATH/TO/MINICONDA/etc/profile.d/conda.sh
+      . /REPLACE/WITH/PATH/TO/MINICONDA/etc/profile.d/conda.sh
       CONDA_SUBDIR=osx-arm64 conda create -n r-cecelia-env python=3.9

     .. image:: _images/macos_arm_conda_create.png